davide-castro20/FEUP-LBAW-Wiki/ebd.md

 > Brief presentation of the artefact goals.

 ### 1. Relational Schema

-> The Relational Schema includes the relation schemas, attributes, domains, primary keys, foreign keys and other integrity rules: UNIQUE, DEFAULT, NOT NULL, CHECK.
-> Relation schemas are specified in the compact notation:

 | Relation referenct | Relation Compact Notation                                    |
 | ------------------ | ------------------------------------------------------------ |